TheMedina/serverless-fun/index.md

 First things first.
 What is Serverless Framework and how do I use it?
 Visit https://serverless.com/learn/ to learn more about what it is, and https://serverless.com/framework/docs/providers/aws/guide/installation/ to walk through the installation and initial setup.
 Once you have your environment setup we can begin to walk through the serverless.yml and see how this correlates with learning module.

 ### Pre-Module
+If you haven’t gone through this learning path as intended some of the things might seem out of order.
+I will be referencing lines in the serverless.yml that aren’t in sequential order.
+At some point every line in the .yml will be covered, it just may seem missequenced.

+There are a few things that need to be specified before we begin to declare resources to be provisioned, IAM role statements, and the like.
+I will cover the entirety of the serverless.yml file used for this project.
+The first few lines in our serverless.yml don’t have any real bearing on the modules and are just informative: